mikedecr/mikedecr/README.md

 This site contains:

 - archives of open-souce graduate work
-- teaching resources for courses I used to teach
+- notes/code for courses I used to teach
 - text-based config files and other helpful scripts for managing my digital life
 - other fun extracurricular projects